codefellows-seattle-javascript-401d12/08-vanilla_rest_api/README.md

     * You should receive a response with a 'bad request' message.

 ### DELETE requests
+  * **i.e.** 204 No Content request: `http DELETE localhost:8000/api/pin?id=69df11c0-c2fd-11e6-8512-d5d43d0553c1`
+    * You must pass in a query string equal to the unique id of the pin you want to delete.
+  * **i.e.** 400 BAD request: `http localhost:8000/api/pin`
+    * You should receive a response with a 'bad request' message.

-GET and POST request commands should be ran in the second terminal pane.
+GET, POST and DELETE request commands should be run in the second terminal pane.
+Updated content from each request will be logged in the first pane of your terminal.